Simple tools for sleep, recovery, and the busy mind.

 A Simple Wind-Down

-A wind-down routine creates a gap between the demands of the day and the expectation of sleep.
-In Dr. Ayan's work, bedtime routines are built around the person — not an idealised checklist that becomes another source of pressure.
+A wind-down routine helps create a gap between the demands of the day and the expectation of sleep.
+In Ayan’s work, bedtime routines are built around the person, not around an idealised checklist that becomes another source of pressure.

 02